wagov/wasocshared/docs/guidelines/network-management.md

 # Network Management Guideline

 This guideline is a pragmatic target for an entities network architecture to enable effective and secure network management while minimising complexity.
-This guide is structured around the [use cases for a complex network](#common-network-use-cases) with a design that can be adopted in stages dependent on an organisation's requirements to align with the [ACSC Network gateway hardening](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/gateway-hardening/gateway-security-guidance-package-executive-guidance) guidance package.
+This guide is structured around the [use cases for a complex network](#common-network-use-cases) with a design that can be adopted in stages that is highly aligned with the [ACSC Network gateway hardening](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/gateway-hardening/gateway-security-guidance-package-executive-guidance) guidance package.

 ![Network topology utilising recommended modern SASE solutions.](../images/Network-SASE.png)